1940 British war cabinet crisis: Churchill becomes Prime Minister

 The government's notional majority was 213, but 41 members who normally supported the government voted with the Opposition, while an estimated 60 other Conservatives deliberately abstained.
 The government still won the vote by 281 to 200, but their majority was reduced to 81.
 This would normally be sustainable, but at a time of national crisis with Britain losing the war, it was a shattering blow for Chamberlain.

 Next day, Thursday, 9 May, Chamberlain attempted to form a national coalition government.
 In talks at 10 Downing Street with Churchill and Halifax, Chamberlain indicated his willingness to resign if that was necessary for Labour to enter such a government.
 Labour leader Clement Attlee and his deputy Arthur Greenwood then joined the meeting and, when asked if they would serve in a coalition, they said they must first consult their party's National Executive Committee, who were then in Bournemouth preparing for the annual party conference that was to start the following Monday.
 Even so, they indicated that it was unlikely they could serve in a government led by Chamberlain; they probably would be able to serve under another Conservative.
-They agreed to telephone on Friday afternoon with the result of their consultation.
+They agreed to ring them up on Friday afternoon with the result of their consultation.

 Earlier on Thursday, Chamberlain had met Halifax alone and had tried to persuade him to be his successor.
 Halifax would probably have been the Conservative Party's preferred candidate.
 Halifax replied that, as a peer and not therefore a member of the Commons, he would be seriously disadvantaged as Prime Minister and would have to delegate direction of the war effort to Churchill in the Commons.
 He did not change his position when the same question arose at the evening meeting in which Chamberlain and Halifax were joined by Churchill and the party's Chief Whip, David Margesson.
 Churchill's own account of these events, written six years later, is not accurate.
 It describes the events of 9 May as taking place the following day, and the description of Chamberlain attempting to persuade him to agree tacitly to Halifax's appointment as Prime Minister does not tally with Halifax having expressed his reluctance to do so at the morning meeting with Chamberlain.